Migrating

 main -> [Stdio, Unsafe]

-The Unsafe is the audit signal.
-An SBOM consumer reading this manifest sees: this program escapes Capa's analysis, so I cannot make claims about its true authority surface.
-That is honest reporting of the not-yet-migrated state, which is exactly the point.
+The Unsafe is the audit signal: this program escapes Capa's analysis, so I cannot claim anything about its true authority surface.
+Honest reporting of the not-yet-migrated state.

 fun save_response(fs: Fs, path: String, content: String) -> Result<Unit, IoError>